 … each person works out their deduction for decline in value based on their interest in the asset and according to their use of the asset.

-However, once we include the question of legal ownership, joint ownership or the right of the holder of a depreciating asset, the process can become a bit more complicated.
+However, the process can become a bit more complicated once we include the legal ownership, joint ownership, or the right of the holder of a depreciating asset.

 Hence, each depreciation report is different and depends on individual circumstances.
-Hiring an expert that already has the legal knowledge and the technical experience, as well as abides by tax laws and ATO guidelines, seems like a prudent choice.
+Hiring an expert with the legal knowledge and technical experience, as well as abiding by tax laws and ATO guidelines, seems like a prudent choice.

 Therefore, the next logical step would be to work with a quantity surveyor on your depreciation schedule.
 In fact, our quantity surveyors will examine the depreciation rates for all your assets and determine if you are entitled to a write-off rate, which is prescribed for some other purpose, such as the small business incentive.

 According to the Australian Institute of Quantity Surveyors (AIQS), a quantity surveyor needs to hold a university degree in the field of quantity surveying or construction management.
-Therefore, he/she needs to obtain a Senior Secondary Certificate of Education.
-That makes quantity surveyors uniquely qualified for the assessment of assets and preparation of depreciation schedules.
+Therefore, they need to obtain a Senior Secondary Certificate of Education.
+That makes quantity surveyors uniquely qualified for assessing assets and preparing depreciation schedules.

-Moreover, besides saving you money and providing you with accurate data, a quantity surveyor is more often than not very cost effective.
-The highly methodical and logical approach towards depreciation assets is what makes quantity surveyors a necessity for tax and investment purposes.
+Moreover, besides saving money and providing accurate data, a quantity surveyor is more often than not very cost-effective.
+The highly systematic and logical approach towards depreciation assets makes quantity surveyors necessary for tax and investment purposes.